Healing Loss, Opening HeartsSouth of Nashville, Tennessee, October 16-18, 2020

 A Woman Who Loves is not an overtly religious retreat, but we do strive to create a spiritual framework for deep personal growth work where the participant’s individual religious beliefs (or non-belief) are welcomed and may be incorporated into the individual work they do.

-We do teach the spiritual principle of surrender to God and his divine will, but we never intentionally challenge anyone’s religious beliefs, or lack of belief, their morals or values.
+We do teach the spiritual principle of surrender to God and his divine will, but we never intentionally challenge anyone’s religious beliefs, or lack of belief, or values.
 We will do our best to work within a participant’s existing framework of spiritual beliefs and values.

 We also make sincere efforts to accommodate requirements of Jewish Sabbath observance.